lambdaclass/cairo-vm/docs/hint_processor/builtin_hint_processor/README.md

 cairo-rs =  {git = "https://github.com/lambdaclass/cairo-rs.git"}
 ```

-#### Step 2: Code the implementation of your custom hint (Using the helpers and proxies described in the sections below)
+#### Step 2: Code the implementation of your custom hint (Using the helpers and structures described in the sections below)
 For this step, you will have to code your hint implementation as a Rust function, and then wrap it inside a Box smart pointer, and a HintFunc (type alias for hint functions).

 **Note**: Passing your function as a closure to the Box smart pointer inside HintFunc works too.